ph0rque/SynMax/tasks/prd-tasks.md

 - [x] 9.2 File writers for JSON, SQL, and Markdown summary.
 - [x] 9.3 Retention policy and `.gitignore` coverage. (`RUNS_RETENTION` env; gitignore already covers runs/)

+## 9a) Artifact retention & config
+Subtasks:
+- [ ] 9a.1 Verify `RUNS_RETENTION` env is enforced; document in README and ensure pruning occurs after each run.

 ## 10) README & examples
 Subtasks:
 - [x] 10.1 Installation & key setup.
 - [x] 10.2 Dataset supply instructions and auto-discovery from `./data/`.
 - [x] 10.3 Example queries and expected outputs.
 - [x] 10.4 Assumptions and limitations disclosure.

+## 10a) README & examples (enhanced)
+Subtasks:
+- [ ] 10a.1 Add end-to-end examples for trends (MoM/YoY), anomalies (IQR and sudden shifts), correlations (Spearman with p-values), and clustering (MiniBatch with silhouette).
+- [ ] 10a.2 Document hypothesis generation examples with caveats and linkage to evidence.

 ## Dependencies and Parallelization Plan (Swarming)
 - Prereqs: 1.1–1.2 must land before active work; 1.3 can proceed in parallel.